dmcglinn/quant_methods/syllabus.md

   50%
 * Answer demonstrates a lack of understanding of the core concept: 0%

-Typically assignments will be due on Friday morning.
 Late assignments will be docked 5% per day and will not be accepted after Monday night at 11:59 pm Eastern Time except in cases of genuine emergencies that can be documented by the student or in cases where this has been discussed and approved